It’s easy to get lazy when a business can pick the low hanging fruit available in an easy marketplace.

 - How do you identify opportunities for multiple streams of revenue within your business (the numbers should tell you)

-If you don’t have the ability to measure these areas in your business — or if your key people cannot — consider your business to be in trouble.
+If you don’t have the ability to measure these areas and marketing numbers in your business — or if your key people cannot — consider your business to be in trouble.